-Rich Text Format (.rtf) for text files.
-Refer to "Text Files" on page 63 for information on formatting RTF files for Mbox Player.
+Mbox Player supports the use of Rich Text Format (.rtf) for displaying onscreen text.
+Refer to "Text Files" on page 70 for information on formatting RTF files.

 Note: File extensions are not case-sensitive.
 For example, files with extension .JPG and .jpg are the same.